AatishAether/SeniorDesign/README.md

 &emsp; Considerations: <br>
 &emsp;&emsp; 1.
 Using a neural network as described above leads us to investigate how we could incorporate the time factor into our training set so as
 &emsp;&emsp; to be able to capture sequences of gestures. <br>
 &emsp;&emsp; 2.
-We would take into consideration the possibility of analyzing the training set and input data using non Euclidean rules, similar to DTW, in the hopes of improving our network. <br>
+We would take into consideration the possibility of analyzing the training set and input data using non Euclidean rules, similar to DTW, &emsp;&emsp; in the hopes of improving our network. <br>